 Individual amino acid replacements detected in UK genomes are shown (sequences ≥ 5).
 Neither insertions nor deletions, nor synonymous mutations are included.

 NB Number of genomes is not equal to number of COVID-19 cases as data have not been deduplicated.

-Download a CSV file, for each amino acid replacement, comprising COG-UK sequence name, sample date, epidemiological week, epidemiological week start date and global lineage.
+Download a CSV file, for each amino acid replacement/del/ins, comprising COG-UK sequence name, sample date, epidemiological week, epidemiological week start date and global lineage.
 UK sequences are filtered by a 28 day period up to and including the most recent UK sequence date.

 Spike amino acid replacements reported to confer antigenic change relevant to antibodies, detected in the UK data

 The table lists those mutations in the spike gene identified in the UK dataset that have been associated with weaker neutralisation of the virus by convalescent plasma from people who have been infected with SARS-CoV-2, and/or monoclonal antibodies (mAbs) that recognise the SARS-CoV-2 spike protein (referred to below as "escape").